eslint/eslint/docs/src/use/configure/configuration-files.md

 * `name` - A name for the configuration object.
 This is used in error messages and config inspector to help identify which configuration object is being used. ([Naming Convention](#configuration-naming-conventions))
 * `files` - An array of glob patterns indicating the files that the configuration object should apply to.
 If not specified, the configuration object applies to all files matched by any other configuration object.
 * `ignores` - An array of glob patterns indicating the files that the configuration object should not apply to.
 If not specified, the configuration object applies to all files matched by `files`.
-If `ignores` is used without any other keys in the configuration object, then the patterns act as [global ignores](#globally-ignoring-files-with-ignores).
+If `ignores` is used without any other keys in the configuration object, then the patterns act as [global ignores](#globally-ignoring-files-with-ignores). `Global Ignores` is what you need if you want to apply the same `ignores` rule to every configuration object.
 * `languageOptions` - An object containing settings related to how JavaScript is configured for linting.
     * `ecmaVersion` - The version of ECMAScript to support.
 May be any year (i.e., `2022`) or version (i.e., `5`).
 Set to `"latest"` for the most recent supported version. (default: `"latest"`)
     * `sourceType` - The type of JavaScript source code.
 Possible values are `"script"` for traditional script files, `"module"` for ECMAScript modules (ESM), and `"commonjs"` for CommonJS files. (default: `"module"` for `.js` and `.mjs` files; `"commonjs"` for `.cjs` files)